This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 | at the ZF Centre for Sustainability Research,

-Our two Equal Opportunities Officers are responsible for gender equality and diversity at ZU.
-The Presidential Board and the Executive Board have adopted the ZU Gender Equality Plan.
+Our Equal Opportunities Officers is responsible for gender equality and diversity at ZU.
+The Academic Board and the Management Board have adopted the ZU Gender Equality Plan.

 The student commitment to sustainability is concentrated in the Green Office which we call Zukunftsbüro (Future Office).